Sugared Cranberries as Garnish for Cocktails, Dessert & More

 - Remove the syrup from the heat and add the cranberries, stirring to coat all fruit.

 - Rest the berries in syrup for 5 minutes then transfer to a storage container.
-Store for a minimum of 4 hours to overnight.
+Soak the berries in the container at room temperature for a minimum of 4 hours.

-- Strain the cranberries from the syrup and transfer the to a wire rack to dry for at least 1 hour.
+- After the cranberries have soaked for at least four hours, strain to remove the syrup and transfer the berries to a wire rack to dry for at least 1 hour.
 (You can save any leftover cranberry syrup to flavor Holiday cocktails

-- Add the remaining 1/4 cup sugar to a bowl and roll the cranberries in the sugar.
+- Add the remaining 1/3 cup sugar to a bowl and roll the cranberries in the sugar.
 Transfer the sugared berries to parchment paper to dry.
-Store in an airtight container in a cool, dry place for up to one week.
+Store in an airtight container in a cool, dry place for 4-5 days.

 Notes